Search for projects by name

 EigenDA DA attestations are bridged to Ethereum through the EigenDAServiceManager smart contract.

-The committee requires an honest minority (1/3 or less) of members (or the network stake) to prevent the DA bridge from accepting an unavailable data commitment.
-There are 219 registered operators in the committee, but entry or exit of members is partially controlled by a centralized entity.
+The committee requires an honest minority (less than 1/3) of members (or the network stake) to prevent the DA bridge from accepting an unavailable data commitment.
+There are 204 operators currently registered in the committee, but entry or exit of members is partially controlled by a centralized entity.

 There is no delay in the upgradeability of the bridge.
 Users have no time to exit the system before the bridge implementation update is completed.